 When viewed through the lens of a business, it’s easy to see the connection: like Taylor, organizations are usually in constant shift.
 They’re introducing new products, new programs, new leaders, new peers, change of process, acquiring new companies and merging two worlds together.
 They’re sunsetting outdated programs, shifting priorities, and adjusting for the unknown.
 And just as Taylor has embraced the shifting tides of her career—organizations must also be open and accepting of the shifts happening.
 Taylor relentlessly prepares, explores, and experiments to weather changing tides—and that graceful self-reinvention is a pop-culture mirror for what we as employee communicators strive for just as Taylor has.

-For me, it’s all about three things: evolution, understanding, and tone and tenor.
+For me, it’s all about three things: evolutionunderstanding, and tone and tenor.
 All things that a communicator—and someone dedicated to making work great so life can be better—have to think about often.
 Let’s take a look at what we can learn about all three.

-Still from music video for "Anti-Hero" by Taylor Swift
+Employee experience - still from music video for "Anti-Hero" by Taylor Swift

 Evolution